 View the ATA Membership Directory

-Hanan N Ghantous, PhD, DABT
+Hanan N. Ghantous, PhD, DABT

 Dr. Ghantous is the acting Division Director for the Division of Pharmacology/Toxicology for Infectious Disease. she joined the US Food and Drug Administration as a pharmacology/toxicology reviewer in 2001, and has been the Pharmacology/Toxicology supervisor at the Division of Antiviral Products, Center for Drug Evaluation and Research from 2007–2020.
 Dr. Ghantous has presented at national and international scientific and regulatory meetings, has served on several US FDA committees, has been involved in writing Guidance documents and has represented the Agency at various public forums.
 She has been mentoring local and International Pharmacy Interns since she joint FDA.
 Before coming to FDA, Dr. Ghantous worked for approximately 10 years at the DuPont Company.

 She has been a member of the American College of Toxicology (ACT) since 2000.
 She served on many committees over the years including council (2011–2013) and as VP- elect, VP, President and past president for the American College of Toxicology (2014–2017).
 She also has been a member of the Society of Toxicology (SOT) since 1989.
 She served on the Continuing Education Committee of the Society of Toxicology (2010–2013).
 Dr. Ghantous is one of the founders of the Biotechnology Specialty Section and served as a VP-elect, VP, President and past president of the specialty section (2010–2013).
 She also served as a member of the Board of Directors of the American Board of Toxicology (ABT) (2010–2014) and was the president of the board for 2013–2014.
 She was recognized by ACT as the first recipient of the prestigious ACT Mildred Christian Women’s Leadership in Toxicology Award in 2018.

 Nabila Saber Ahmed Mohamed, PhD

+She has completed her doctorate degree of Pesticides Chemistry and toxicology from agriculture faculty, Alexandria University, Egypt, in which, she started her academic career as a faculty member.
+Currently, she is a professor of pesticides chemistry & toxicology and served as Head of Department, 2010–2011.
+She was postdoctoral fellow in Duke Univ.
+Medical Center, Durham, NC, US (1980), and in Univ. of Texas, Medical Branch, Galveston, US (1988).
+She was a founder in Girls Collage Education in Saudi Arabia as Dean for new Faculty and vice Dean, 2001–2007 and 1998–1995.
+Awarded in Egypt by Encouragement State Prize for Environmental Research 1988; and Alexandria University Award for Scientific Encouragement 1987.
+She served in Egyptian Agriculture Pesticide committee derived from Ministry of Agriculture 2009–2015.
+In addition, she is currently working as consultant of Egyptchem International of Agrochemicals Company.
+She is experienced in pesticides registrations in Middle East and African markets.
+And she involved in reviewing many reports for acute, and eco toxicity studies; specifications, efficacy of pesticides from GLP labs to support pesticides dossier registrations.
 She supervised a number of MSc & PhD thesis with research interest in eco toxicity; monitoring environmental pollution as pesticides, heavy metals as lead; study the biochemical effects of pesticides; delayed neurotoxicity of certain organophosphate; antioxidants effects on oxidative stress induced by pesticides.
 She is PI of the project for study the efficacy of some nematicides to be register in Egypt 2010—until present.
 She published many researches 65 in reputable specialized national & international Journals.
 She is a member of many specialized societies and bodies of pesticides chemistry & toxicology.
-Dr. Nabila was one of nine members who founded and initiative ATA group during the 58th SOT annual meeting held in Baltimore, MD 2019.
+Dr. Nabila was one of nine members who founded and initiated the ATA group during the 58th SOT Annual Meeting held in Baltimore, MD, 2019.